Noticed signs of damp and mould in your home? Find out more here and contact us as soon as possible.

 For the duration of your apprenticeship, you will have a mentor who will offer support and guidance and may work with you on a day-to-day basis to provide ‘on-the-job’ coaching and training.

 You are paid for all your time, including the 20% spent in ‘off-the-job’ learning.
-At Raven, we pay the national minimum or living wage rate applicable to your age for the first year of your apprenticeship and then the Real Living Wage (currently £9.90 per hour) once you have successfully completed the first year.
+At Raven, we pay the national minimum or living wage rate applicable to your age for the first year of your apprenticeship and then the Real Living Wage once you have successfully completed the first year.

 At the end of your apprenticeship, you may be offered permanent employment with us.
 Often, our apprentices move into an ‘improver’ role for a year or so once they have finished their course, and then into a fully experienced position, with pay increases at each stage.

-Entry requirements depend on the apprenticeship level and are stated on the advert for the specific vacancy, but most require a minimum of GCSE grade C in Maths and English.
+Entry requirements depend on the apprenticeship level and are stated on the advert for the specific vacancy, but most require a minimum of GCSE grade C or grade 4 in Maths and English.

 All our apprenticeship vacancies are advertised on our Careers portal (see ‘Our current vacancies’ above), usually between April and August each year.
 If you can’t see a suitable vacancy, please complete the Register your interest form and we will be in touch when a relevant vacancy comes up.